 The priority emanates from the very nature of locus standi as the precondition, in contrast to the other grounds raised representing the conditions of the special jurisdiction of the Court in all the three aspects raised, on which to base the jurisdiction of the Court in casu.
-As such it alone is sufficient and capable, independently of other grounds raised, of producing direct and conclusive effect on the jurisdiction of the Court.
-None of the relevant aspects of the special jurisdiction of the Court (ratione personae, ratione materiae, ratione temporis), as well as special jurisdiction itself, possesses this capability.
+As such it alone is sufficient and capable, independently of other grounds raised, of producing direct and conclusive effect on the jurisdiction of the Court (ratione personae, ratione materiae, ratione temporis), as well as special jurisdiction itself, possesses this capability.
 For, if Serbia and Montenegro does not have locus standi, then any discourse about them is devoid of any substance.
 It seems to be a proper application of the legal principle, being also a principle of common sense, a majori ad minus.